University Clinical Aptitude Test

 The School of Medicine at St Andrews would not exempt a candidate from the UCAT on the grounds of a significant or unforeseen medical or personal issue.
 All applicants must have sat the test in the appropriate testing cycle.

 The School of Medicine has a limited number of interview places (over 400).
 To be considered for interview, applicants must have a strong academic record, a positive reference, and relevant, medically related work experience.
 Find out more about the interview selection process.

 Applicants meeting these requirements will be ranked on the basis of their UCAT global score.
 Those ranked in the top 400 or so will be given an interview.
 Decisions to make offers will be based on the interview score.
 Where applicants have the same interview score, the global UCAT score will be used to differentiate between them.

-The UCAT test can vary each year and the range of scores that the School can consider will also vary depending on the performance of each particular admissions cohort.
-In addition, the School is required to manage the number of entrants to its programmes in line with targets set by the Scottish Government and the Scottish Funding Council in relation to fee status (Home and EU, Rest of UK, Overseas) and also in relation to ‘widening participation’ targets for entrants from disadvantaged backgrounds.
+The UCAT test can vary each year, and the range of scores that the School can consider will also vary depending on the performance of each particular admissions cohort.
+In addition, the School is required to manage the number of entrants to its programmes in line with targets set by the Scottish Government and the Scottish Funding Council in relation to fee status (Home, Rest of UK, Overseas) and also in relation to ‘widening participation’ targets for entrants from disadvantaged backgrounds.

-In recent years the lowest score for applicants called to interview at St Andrews has been in the region of 2400.
+In recent years, the lowest score for applicants called to interview at St Andrews has been around 2400.
 For the next admissions cycle, the School won't know the likely UCAT scores for those to be called for interview until they have assessed all applications.

 ‘Widening participation’ applicants who meet (or who are predicted to meet) the required academic grades and meet any of the following criteria (and provide appropriate evidence), will be given a 10% increase in their UCAT score, to be used in the ranking for invitation to interview: